surveysolutions/docs/content/headquarters/config/standalone-installation/index.md

 ## Post installation configuration

 By default survey solutions is installed as web application and runs behind IIS web server.
-It uses 9700 port, it is fine for the default setup, but will require all users when refering to your server to write this :9700 port name at the end of the URL.
+It uses 9700 port, it is fine for the default setup, but will require all users when referring to your server to write this :9700 port name at the end of the URL.
 Also most firewalls will block custom ports by default and it might require additional configuration on client side to access server.
 If you need to change port you can do it in IIS config.
 To access it right click on start menu, select run option and execute `inetmgr` command.
 There you can find Survey Solutions application:
 ![Survey Solutions in IIS](images/ss_iis_settings.png)

 If you click on Bindings... link in the right panel you will be able to add new ports, like 80 for http and 443 for https.